 9. Home occupations.

 10.4 Minimum Lot Requirements.
 Each lot shall have a depth of not less than two hundred (200) feet and shall have a shoreline frontage width of not less than one hundred (100) feet.
 The minimum lot road frontage shall not be less than one hundred (100) feet in width.
 All lots without shoreline frontage shall have a minimum width of fifty seventy-five (75) feet and a minimum depth of one hundred fifty (150) feet.

+Minimum Lot Requirements for New Lots – For new lots that have not been platted at the time of the passage of this ordinance, each lot shall have a depth of not less than two hundred (200) feet and shall have a shoreline frontage width of not less than one hundred (100) feet.
+The minimum lot road frontage shall not be less than one hundred (100) feet in width.
+All lots without shoreline frontage shall have a minimum width of seventy-five (75) feet and a minimum depth of one hundred fifty (150) feet.